ocoulson/BasketballGameData/README.md

 ##### Extensions
 Given more time, I would improve on the following:

-- Avoid using the less Functional Programming structures (vars containing lists which I change) to hold the state of the game.
+- Refactor to stop using mutable state to store the values as they come in, replacing the mutable fields with immutable parameters to be passed around the recursive functions.

-It was the simplest thing I could think of at the time.
+- Use a data structure that has better performance for insertion than the list

 - Use ScalaCheck test library to write a test battery using randomised data to test both a wide variety of possible individual hex inputs and also a variety of sequences of inputs